4. Merge and delete

 Sounds cool, but when would I use this in practice?
 Well, basically anytime you release something new!

-For example a bugfix release for a mobile API that “didn’t change anything significantly”?
+A bugfix release for a mobile API that “didn’t change anything significantly”?
 You could test this separately and describe it in its own blueprint.
-After testing, you would merge that exact same blueprint with your already running production version (the one without the bugfix) and slowly move over to new version.
+After testing, you would merge that same blueprint with your already running production version (the one without the bugfix) and slowly migrate traffic over to the new version.

 New major release of your customer facing app?
 You probably also have some new dependencies that come with that release.
-You create some containers and write up a blueprint that describes this new situation, run it in acceptance and test and what have you.
-Later, you merge it into your production setup, effectively putting it next to it and then slowly move from the old situation to the new situation, including dependencies.
+You create some containers and write up a blueprint that describes this new situation and test it.
+Later, you merge it into your production setup, running it in parallel before slowly migrating traffic from the current version to the new version, including dependencies.